georgegunter/georgegunter.github.io/about/index.md

 # Biography

 I am a PhD candidate in the Civil Engineering department at Vanderbilt University.
+My research focuses on studying safety and cyber-security in the in intelligent transportation systems.
+In the context of safety I focus on how to use formal verification and control theory to create algorithms with mathematical gaurantees of safety, which I have applied to the design of control of automated vehicles.
+My work on cyber-security has focused on developing tools for studying the extent to which automated vehicles could be used as attack vectors against broader traffic flows.

 My advisor is [Professor Daniel Work](https://my.vanderbilt.edu/danwork/).
 I recieved a B.S. is in Civil and Environmental Engineering from the University of Illinois at Urbana-Champaign in 2019.
 In 2020 I was awarded an NSF Graduate Research Fellowship to study high reliance traffic control with automated vehicles.

-Primarily I have focused on applications of using Connected and Automated Vehoicles to control automotive traffic flow.
-More broadlu I'm interested in ways that we can use technologies from control theory and cyber-physical systems to improve the performance of our cities, but to do so with high reliance.
-Apart from solving problems in civil infrastrucute I am also interested in control theory, machine learning, and cyber-security.

-<div markdown="0"><a href="{{ site.url }}/download/George_Gunter_resume.pdf" class="btn btn-success">R&eacute;sum&eacute;</a></div>
+<div markdown="0"><a href="{{ site.url }}/download/George_Gunter_resume.pdf" class="btn btn-success">Curriculum Vitae;</a></div>